CROWNS: Full Porcelain or Metal-Porcelain?

 My husband is concerned about the new "one visit" crowns.
 He had one done and it broke and then had to be replaced with the old fashioned kind that takes longer.
 He is adamant that I shouldn't get the new ones because of this.

-Emax crowns are very durable and if enough space is given over the prepared tooth(+- 1.5 mm) then breakage is not an issue.
+Emax crowns are very durable and if enough space is given over the prepared tooth(+- 1 mm) then breakage is not an issue.
 In addition you must get a biteplate that will further protect your teeth at night.
+Even the metal-porcelain crowns can chip and then you sit with the unsightly metal showing through the porcelain.

 This also does not mean that metal-porcelain crowns do not break.

 The metal part is just veneered over with full porcelain and this porcelain can also fracture off.
 One must always realize that when the force is big enough, most esthetic materials will break at some point.
-The original teeth did not last, and one must alter the eating or grinding habits also to ensure success.
+The original teeth also did not last, and in addition one must alter the eating or grinding habits to ensure success.

 SO WHY DO WE LOVE THESE CEREC CROWNS SO MUCH ?